contrerasvn/Project1/README.md

 Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly _functional, in addition to restricting high traffic to the network.

-TODO: What aspect of security do load balancers protect?
+What aspect of security do load balancers protect?
 What is the advantage of a jump box?
+The load balancers prevent traffic from overlading severs by rerouting traffic to different servers.
+This helps prevent single point attacks.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and systemlogs.

-TODO: What does Filebeat watch for?
-TODO: What does Metricbeat record?
+Filebeat monitors log files and is able to be searched through elasticsearch/logstach.
+Metricbeat records metrics and statistics and can be reviewed through elasticsearch/logstach.

 The configuration details of each machine may be found below.
 Note: Use the Markdown Table Generator to add/remove values from the table.

-Name
+Name :Jump-Box-Provisioner
-Function
+Function: Gateway
-IP Address
+IP Address 10.0.0.4
-Operating System
+Operating System Linux

-Jump Box
-Gateway
-10.0.0.1
+Name:ELKVM
+Function: Server
+IP Address: 10.1.0.11
+Operating System: Linux

+Name: VM1
+Gateway: Server
+IP Address:10.1.0.13
-Linux
+Operating System: Linux

-TODO

-TODO

-TODO
+Name:VM2
+Gateway:Server
+IP Address:10.1.0.14
+Operating System:Linux

 Access Policies
 The machines on the internal network are not exposed to the public Internet.
-Only the _____ machine can accept connections from the Internet.
+Only the jumpboxprovisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

 TODO: Add whitelisted IP addresses

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by my local IP address

 TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?

-A summary of the access policies in place can be found in the table below.
+The jumpboxprovisioner allowed access to the ELK VM.
+The IP address is 10.0.04 A summary of the access policies in place can be found in the table below.

-Name
+Name: Jump-Box-Provisioner
-Publicly Accessible
+Publicly Accessible yes
-Allowed IP Addresses
+Allowed IP Addresses public ip

-Jump Box
-Yes/No
-10.0.0.1 10.0.0.2
+Name ELK-VM
+Publicly Accessible: No
+Allowed IP Address:10.0.0.4

+Name: VM 1
+Publicly Accessible: No
+Allowed IP Address: 10.0.04

+Name VM 2
+Publicly Accesible: No
+Allowed IP Address: 10.0.0.4